-During the period under review, the Company completed a drill program at its La Esperanza project, received notice from Orex advising that it would be electing to earn a 55% interest in the Sandra-Escobar project, and renegotiated the terms of the underlying option agreement on a portion of its Salamandra project.
+During the period under review, the Company completed a drill program at its La Esperanza project, received notice from Orex advising that it would be electing to earn a 55% interest in the Sandra-Escobar project, renegotiated the terms of the underlying option agreement on a portion of its Salamandra project, and announced its intention to transfer the BC projects into a new public company.
 The Company did not complete any equity financings or issue any shares from treasury during the period.